 We often get questions about the best shade grass for Houston.
 None of the grasses suitable for Houston area lawns will thrive in complete shade, so the question is really about shade tolerant grasses.
-Houston Grass South Owner Michael Romine answers the question in this video.
+Houston Grass Owner Michael Romine answers that question in this video.
 Call us at 281-431-7441 for more information and a quote for your project.

 Summary of the Shade Grass for Houston Video